x13a/denote/README.md

 Self-destructive (one-time) notes.

 Use POST form to set note and GET to get it.
-Sqlite3 for backend.
-Key derivation via Argon2id, note encryption with AES-GCM.
+Sqlite for backend, note encryption with AES-GCM.

 ## Schema